sormind/Sor/Readme.txt

 - **Custom AI Creation**: Allows for the development of GPT-like AI models with extensive customization options.
 - **Data-Driven AI Development**: Integrates extensive data insights for practical and effective AI solutions.
 - **Scalability**: Designed for modularity and scalability, supporting horizontal and vertical scaling.
+- **Environment Management**: Access and create new environments for flexible and customized agent operations.

 #### System Requirements